TealSpiderMan/RoyalClock/README.md

 ## Requirements

 - Windows 10/11
-- Clash of Clans running on your computer
+- Clash of Clans running on your computer (currently only via emulator)

 ## Technical Details